What Blends Well With Patchouli?

 A good strong blend for this is patchouli with Frankincense and myrrh.

-This gives a deeply spiritual fragrance ideal for rituals and ceremonies, or for purifying your body and mind, and for cleansing your home.
+This gives a deeply spiritual fragrance ideal for rituals and ceremonies, for purifying your body and mind, and for cleansing your home.

-Patchouli is well known as a fixative, meaning that it can help blend others together and ensure the individual scents hold their fragrance for a long time.
+Patchouli is well known as a fixative, meaning that it can help blend others and ensure the individual scents hold their fragrance for a long time.

 This is why patchouli is used in many perfumes as a base, and in soaps and candles as well as incense and resins.